Rf Value Calculations

 This worked example covers Rf Value Calculations within Chromatography for GCSE Chemistry.
-Revise Chromatography in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Chromatography in Chemical Analysis for GCSE Chemistry with 23 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 6 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position